Skip to content

 Electronic health records (EHRs) serve as official health documents for individuals, commonly shared across various facilities and agencies.

-With the growing digitization of patient information and increasing consumer demand for mobile access to their health records, EHRs play a crucial role in healthcare by providing convenient and widespread access to comprehensive medical information.
+With the growing digitisation of patient information and increasing consumer demand for mobile access to their health records, EHRs play a crucial role in healthcare by providing convenient and widespread access to comprehensive medical information.

 Health analytics and patterns